gmfrasca/ilab-on-ocp/standalone/instructlab-pipelines-with-dsp-on-rhoai-.md

 > [!NOTE]
 > Note: If using a custom CA certificate you must provide the relevant data in a ConfigMap.
 The config map name and
-> key are then provided as a parameter to the standalone.py script as well as in the `teacher-model-details-k8s-secret` secret above.
+> key are then provided as a parameter to the pipeline as well as in the `teacher-model-details-k8s-secret` secret above.

 If you deployed the Teacher server model using the optional instructions above then you can retrieve `api_key` by running the following command: